eeddgg/CS305_Module5/CONTRIBUTING.md

-#Basic Rules
+# Basic Rules
 ____
 1. Be nice to each other
-2. Don't make the button offensiveBasic Rules
+2. Don't make the button offensive

-#contributors
+# contributors
 ____
 Ethan Green: @eeddgg